-- 8.35 Where a claimant or insurer proposes to obtain evidence from a health practitioner not appointed to the Authority's list of health practitioners authorised to give evidence, a claimant or an insurer may apply by writing to the Authority at providers@sira.nsw.gov.au to seek the appointment of that health practitioner to be authorised. - 8.36 A health practitioner appointed under this section must comply with the requirements set out in clauses 8.4 and 8.5 in these guidelines and meet the eligibility requirements set out in clause 8.16. - 8.37 The application to the Authority must include: - (a) reasons why the applicant party cannot obtain evidence from a health practitioner on the Authority's list - (b) reasons why a joint medical assessment cannot be arranged - (c) the name, address and qualifications and/or experience of the health practitioner the applicant party requests the Authority to appoint - (d) details of the specific claim or claims for which the evidence is being sought, including claim number, claimant name, and other identifying information. - 8.38 For the purposes of section 7.52, the Authority may appoint the nominated health practitioner if the Authority is satisfied that: - (a) the applicant party cannot obtain the required evidence from a health practitioner on the Authority's list, and - (b) the health practitioner has suitable qualifications and skills to give the evidence.
+- If a claimant or insurer proposes to obtain evidence from a health practitioner not appointed to the Authority's list of health practitioners authorised to give evidence, a claimant or an insurer may apply by writing to the Authority at providers@sira.nsw.gov.au to seek the authorisation of that health practitioner.
+The health practitioner must be authorised prior to examining the claimant and writing a report. - 8.35 A health practitioner appointed under this section must comply with the requirements set out in clauses 8.4 and 8.5 in these guidelines. - 8.36 The application to the Authority must include: - (a) reasons why the applicant party cannot obtain evidence from a health practitioner on the Authority's list - (b) reasons why a joint medical assessment cannot be arranged - (c) the name, address and qualifications and/or experience of the health practitioner the applicant party requests the Authority to appoint - (d) details of the specific claim or claims for which the evidence is being sought, including claim number, claimant name, and other identifying information. - 8.37 For the purposes of section 7.52, the Authority may appoint the nominated health practitioner if the Authority is satisfied that: - (a) the applicant party cannot obtain the required evidence from a health practitioner on the Authority's list, and - (b) the health practitioner has suitable qualifications and skills to give the evidence. - 8.38 The Authority will consider all relevant information to assess whether a health practitioner meets the eligibility requirements and may request additional information from the applicant or third parties.
+This may include: - (a) information related to complaints, compliance, or breaches of legislation, guidelines, or fee schedules within the past 10 years - (b) conditions on registration or current disciplinary proceedings that may affect the practitioner's registration, ability to undertake the role, or integrity of the CTP Scheme - (c) any pending criminal charges or any criminal convictions and/or demonstrated behaviour that may affect the practitioner's ability to undertake the role with impartiality and fairness or may affect the integrity of the CTP Scheme. - 8.39 The Authority will determine the application for appointment and notify the applicant in writing of its decision.
+Where the Authority accepts the appointment, the Authority will also notify the health practitioner that the health practitioner is

-- 8.39 The Authority will consider all relevant information to assess whether a health practitioner meets the eligibility requirements and may request additional information from the applicant or third parties.
-This may include: - (a) information related to complaints, compliance, or breaches of legislation, guidelines, or fee schedules within the past 10 years - (b) conditions on registration or current disciplinary proceedings that may affect the practitioner's registration, ability to undertake the role, or integrity of the CTP Scheme - (c) any pending criminal charges or any criminal convictions and/or demonstrated behaviour that may affect the practitioner's ability to undertake the role with impartiality and fairness or may affect the integrity of the CTP Scheme. - 8.40 The Authority will determine the application for appointment and notify the applicant in writing of its decision.
-Where the Authority accepts the appointment, the Authority will also notify the health practitioner that they are authorised to give evidence and outline the terms of their appointment including any restrictions. - 8.41 The claimant or insurer relying on evidence by a health practitioner appointed under this section must provide to the other party a copy of the Authority's notification of authorisation at the time the report is served or relied upon, whichever is the earlier. - 8.42 Unless otherwise specified by the Authority, a health practitioner appointed under this section is authorised only for the purposes and duration of the relevant claim or claims.
-The Authority may impose further restrictions on the appointment at any time during the period of authorisation. - 8.43 A health practitioner authorised to give evidence under this section must include in their report(s) a statement that they are authorised by the Authority and any restrictions on the appointment that apply. - 8.44 The Authority may revoke a health practitioner authorisation under this section at any time.
+- authorised to give evidence and outline the terms of the appointment including any restrictions. - 8.40 The claimant or insurer relying on evidence from a health practitioner appointed by the Authority on application by a party must provide to the other party a copy of the Authority's notification of authorisation at the time the report is served or relied upon, whichever is the earlier. - 8.41 Unless otherwise specified by the Authority, a health practitioner appointed by the Authority on application by a party is authorised only for the purposes and duration of the relevant claim or claims.
+The Authority may impose further restrictions on the appointment at any time during the period of authorisation. - 8.42 A health practitioner authorised to give evidence by the Authority on application by a party must include in the health practitioner's report(s) a statement that they are authorised by the Authority and any restrictions on the appointment that apply. - 8.43 The Authority may revoke a health practitioner's authorisation by the Authority on application by a party at any time.
 The Authority will notify the applicant and the health practitioner in writing and advise the reasons for the revocation.
 The guidelines for 'Cessation of appointment' in this Part will apply.